KaseQuark/typicalc-fork/README.md

 mvn jacoco:dump@pull-test-data -Dapp.host=localhost -Dapp.port=36320 -Dskip.dump=false
 ```

+JaCoCo execution data of manual tests should be exported to `target/jacoco-manual.exec`.

 Finally, a code coverage report can be generated:
 ```
 mvn antrun:run@generate-report -Dskip.int.tests.report=false
 ```

-JaCoCo execution data of manual tests should be exported to `target/jacoco-manual.exec`.
+The report can be found at `target/coverage-report/html/jacoco-multi/index.html`.

 ## Deploying using Docker